dataGuyJosh/w3PythonML/notes.md

 Linear regression is not always the best fit, this will result in a value of r close to 0 (rather than -1/1).

 # Part 9 - Polynomial Regression
 Non-linear data may fit a polynomial regression better.
 We often square the value of r (giving the r^2 value).

 y = a_0 + a_1 * x + a_2 * x ^ 2 + ... + a_n * x ^ n
 Where n is considered the "degree of polynomial".

 # Part 10 - Multiple Regression
 Multiple regression is similar to linear regression, however it uses multiple independent variables instead of one.
 For example, with linear regression we can predict the CO2 emission of a car based on the size of the engine, but with multiple regression we can throw in more variables, like the weight of the car, to make the prediction more accurate.

+# Part 11 - Scale
+It is sometimes important to adjust disparate variables to a similar scale for comparison.
+This can be acheived using the z-score, the formula for which is z = (x - u) / s where z = the new value
+      x = original value
+      u = mean
+      s = standard deviation